jasveenw/cesmod1/README.md

 Here is a video displaying the module in action on an ESP32 TTGO T-display.

 # Usage
 All files can be found in the folder "mod1", standing for Module 1.
 This module requires an ESP32-compatible display connected to any device that can use an Arduino driver.
+Connect your display to your device, verify, and upload the sketch to the display.